boredom1234/CodeCraft/CONTRIBUTING.md

-# Contributing to CodeWhisperer
+# Contributing to CodeCraft

-Thank you for your interest in contributing to CodeWhisperer!
+Thank you for your interest in contributing to CodeCraft!
 This document provides guidelines and instructions for contributing to this project.
 By participating, you are expected to uphold this code and help us create a positive and collaborative environment.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)